maxton/LibOrbisPkg/README.md

 Use passcode "fake" to decrypt a FAKE PKG without knowing the actual passcode.
  ```

-## TODO

-- Reverse encryption and signatures
-- Implement PFS and PKG signing

 ## Thanks
 Everyone who helped, either directly or indirectly, but especially the following: